linyc/linyc.github.io/resume.md

 permalink: /resume/
 ---

-**Hi, I am LinYc.
+**Hi, I am Linyc.
 Welcome to my blog ,here is some work experience with me.**

 First, I am a programmer and I like it very much.
 So my College speciality i selected software develop.